6 Steps to Change Company Culture and Make a Shift That Sticks

 Why should organizational culture be important to you?
 If you don’t have an immediate answer, it probably means this topic doesn’t receive much attention from your executive team.
 You may even think of culture as one of those “soft” aspects of business that doesn’t drive results.

 The truth is, your company already has a culture, whether it was created intentionally or not.
-For culture to be a priority, you need to have a personal investment in it and understand that it does indeed have an effect.
-A positive culture can boost results, while a negative one can depress them.
+For culture to be a priority, you need to understand that it does indeed have an effect.
+A positive culture can boost results and retention, while a negative one can depress them.

-Culture has become a buzzword in the last several years because of an increased emphasis on branding and image.
-Fun-loving or socially minded cultures get a lot of attention; we’ve all seen popular companies with things like creative office spaces, gourmet coffee bars, environmental focus and one-for-one giving.
+Culture has become a greater priority in the last several years.
+Fun-loving or socially minded cultures get a lot of attention; we’ve all seen popular companies with perks and focuses including creative office spaces, environmental impacts and one-for-one giving.

-Many companies use these perks and social agendas to attract young employees to arduous jobs.
+Culture has emerged as a way to entice and retain employees and customers—and companies may use these perks and social agendas to attract young employees to arduous jobs.
 Doing data analytics all day may not be the sexiest job, but getting a free soy latte helps take the edge off.
-Culture has emerged as a way to entice and retain both employees and customers.

-The biggest mistake leaders make when attempting to shift their company culture is trying to force something that is incongruent with reality.
-Culture must have a strong and meaningful foundation and have the backing of leadership.
-Putting a ping-pong table in the office isn’t going to singlehandedly change the culture if the culture is already well established to the contrary.
+One of the biggest mistakes leaders make when attempting to change their company culture is trying to force something that is incongruent with reality.
+Putting a ping-pong table in the office isn’t going to singlehandedly change the culture if the culture is already well-established to the contrary.

 I once worked with a CEO who was an extremely critical micromanager.
 You can imagine the kind of culture this created.
-If she had suddenly decided that her company was going to be a cool and laidback place to work, it would have been very difficult to execute.
-The atmosphere was so severe that instead of embracing a new culture, employees would have simply been waiting for the other shoe to drop.
+If she had suddenly decided that her company was going to be a cool and laid-back place to work, it would have been very difficult to execute.
+The atmosphere was so severe that instead of embracing the new culture, employees would have been waiting for the other shoe to drop.

 Creating a company culture that has staying power starts with having clarity around values.
 If you know what your company stands for, you can translate those values into a culture.
-The key is to reinforce these values internally so that everybody on the team understands the what and the why—as well as how to execute work that supports those ideals.
+The key is to reinforce these values internally so that everybody on the team understands the what, the why and the how to execute work that supports those ideals.

-Here are six steps to build and maintain a culture that sticks:
+Here are six steps to change and maintain your company’s culture:

 1. Understand your core values.